MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

     - Microsoft Defender for Endpoint P2, with an extra, standalone **Microsoft Defender for IoT - EIoT Device License - add-on** license, available for purchase or trial from the Microsoft 365 admin center.

-    > [!TIP]
-    > If you have a standalone license, you don't need to toggle on **Enterprise IoT Security** and can skip directly to [View added security value in Microsoft Defender XDR](#view-added-security-value-in-microsoft-defender-xdr).
-    >

-    For more information, see [Enterprise IoT security in Microsoft Defender XDR](concept-enterprise.md#enterprise-iot-security-in-microsoft-defender-xdr).

 ## Add enterprise IoT security in the Microsoft Defender portal

-There are two ways to add enterprise IoT to the Microsoft Defender portal:
+There are two ways to add enterprise IoT to the Defender portal:

-1. If you're a Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customer, toggle on support for Enterprise IoT Security in the Defender Portal.
+1. If you're a Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customer<!-- is this correct, i thought P2 is the 2nd option?-->, toggle on support for Enterprise IoT Security in the Defender Portal.
+For more information, see [turn on enterptise IoT monitoring](#turn-on-enterprise-iot-monitoring).

 1. If you don't have ME5/E5 Security licenses, but you're a Defender for Endpoint customer, start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
+For more information, see [standalone trial license](#a-standalone-enterprise-iot-trial-license).

 ## Turn on enterprise IoT monitoring